Travel insurance for interrailing

 • Medical conditions that haven't been declared: Any treatment you need for a pre-existing medical condition isn't covered, unless the insurer has been made aware

 • High-risk sports: Standard travel policy usually doesn't cover high-risk sports or activities, such as skiing or scuba diving.
+If you want cover for either of these, you'll need travel insurance with scuba diving cover or winter sports cover.

 • Alcohol and drugs: If injury, illness or death occurs as a result of alcohol or drug intoxication, policies don't cover this.